Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Increasing the Baud rate_

 1. Look in Visual Studio Code's Output window and confirm that events are being transmitted.
 You can also see the JSON format in which they're transmitted.
 This is the raw data streaming to the IoT Hub.
-Note that the device is also transmitting temperature and humidity data, and that the display name you entered in the previous exercise is transmitted in a field named "deviceId."
+Note that the display name you entered in the previous exercise is transmitted in a field named "deviceId," and that each message includes a timestamp in the "timestamp" field.

 	![A VSCode terminal window displays the telemetry data generated by the MXChip.](Images/vs-viewing-com-data.png)

     _Events transmitted from the device to the IoT Hub_

 The MXChip is now running embedded code that sends accelerometer data to the IoT Hub.
 Consumers of that data can examine the X, Y, and Z values and determine the device's physical orientation in space.
-This sets the stage for the next lab, which will make use of that data.
+This sets the stage for the next lab, in which you will make use of that data.

 <a name="Summary"></a>
 ## Summary ##

 In this lab, you created an Azure IoT Hub and configured your MXChip to send data to it.

 In Lab 2, you will build the infrastructure necessary to fly a simulated aircraft using the MXChip.
-That infrastructure will consist of an Azure function that transforms accelerometer readings passing through the IoT Hub into flight data denoting the position (altitude, latitude, and longitude) and attitude (pitch and roll) of an aircraft, as well as an Azure Event Hub that receives data from the function.
-Once the function and Event Hub are in place, you will connect a client app to the Event Hub and practice flying an aircraft by tilting your MXChip backward and forward to go up and down and rotating it right and left to bank and turn.
+That infrastructure will consist of an Azure Function that transforms accelerometer readings passing through the IoT Hub into flight data denoting the position and attitude of an aircraft, as well as an Azure Event Hub that receives data from the Azure Function.
+Once the Function and Event Hub are in place, you will connect a client app to the Event Hub and practice flying an aircraft by tilting your MXChip backward and forward to go up and down and rotating it right and left to bank and turn.
 In other words, the fun is just beginning!

 ---